 This post may contain affiliate links.

 I love finding a great simple Christmas gift to give out to friends, neighbors or teachers at this time of year.
-My Mom came up with this idea and we decided to put it together this year!
+My Mom and I decided to put this Scandinavian traditional gift together this year!
 It is a pack of bird seed for them to feed the birds in the yard this Winter.

 If you are a teacher, this could also be a fun way to teach kids about Christmas traditions around the world!